Teachnologist/canoe/README.md

+Completed by Jason Triche for Canoe Software on October 8, 2018

 Q1.
 Given a SQL database with the following table full of data CREATE TABLE countries ( code CHAR(2) NOT NULL,